Sales of previously owned U.S. homes declined in May, showing an uneven recovery in residential real estate.

 Foreclosures keep boosting the inventory of unsold homes and depressing prices.
 Foreclosure starts grew in May for the first time since January 2010, after the largest U.S. loan servicers settled with states over faulty documentation, according to a report last week from RealtyTrac Inc., a real estate data provider in Irvine, California.

-New Jersey-based builder Hovnanian Enterprises Inc. (HOV) is among companies that are more upbeat.
+New Jersey-based builder Hovnanian Enterprises Inc. (HOV:US) is among companies that are more upbeat.
 The company reported a 52 percent increase in contracts in the second quarter compared with last year.

 “It doesn’t feel like a head fake this year, it feels like it’s beginning of a recovery, so we’re very encouraged with what we’ve been seeing,” said Larry Sorsby, chief financial officer, said at a June 13 conference.